OipRDDinoSaric/FreeRTOS_modification/README.md

 ### Limitations

 Static create of the functions is not available and is not planed to be implemented because of lack of time.

-Timer callback functions are called by the timer daemon and its priority determines when the callback will be called.
-It is recommended that timer deamon has the highest priority.

 ### Functions